 Where to Start with Ursula K. Le Guin

 If you've never read Le Guin before, you're missing out on some great literature.
 You don’t have to be a hardcore fantasy fan to appreciate the beauty of Le Guin's writing, her wonderful storytelling, or the vivid fictional worlds she creates.
-If you want to celebrate this living legend's 88th, pick up a copy of one of her books at your library.
+If you want to celebrate this legend's birthday, pick up a copy of one of her books at your library.
 We'll help you figure out where to start:

 A Wizard of Earthsea: This classic about a young magician who hones his powers at a wizarding school on the fictional archipelago of Earthsea is one of Le Guin's most beloved novels.
 Originally published as a children's book in 1968, it's become widely regarded as a high fantasy novel, cited as an influence by David Mitchell and a "wellspring" of fantasy by Margaret Atwood.
 If you can't get enough of Earthsea after you finish this, check out the rest of the books in Le Guin's Earthsea Cycle to immerse yourself in the lore of this richly crafted world.